MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-developers.md

 # Business Central security for AL developers

 This section helps you understand and improve the security of your Business Central app regardless of where it's hosted.
-In the sections listed below, you'll find guidance and recommended practices related to authentication, authorization, and auditing, in addition to data encryption and secure development practices that can be applied to any Business Central app.
+In the sections listed below, you'll find guidance and recommended security best practices related to your app development lifecycle, for authentication, authorization, and auditing, and also for data encryption and secrets management.

 ## Security development lifecycle